Marketing Analytics: What It Is and Why It's Important

 [Featured image] A marketer in a denim shirt reviews marketing analytics from a digital campaign on a desktop computer covered in colored sticky notes.

 The vast majority of businesses use data to make more informed decisions across a wide array of functions.
 Marketing analytics is part of that trend.
-It's the use of data to track different marketing initiatives to more clearly understand what's effective.
+It's the use of data to track different marketing initiatives to more clearly understand what's effective and what's not.

 What is marketing analytics?